 Older learners may already know all about beats in music, but younger children might need to practice finding the beat before then can move on to conducting.
 The beat of music is the basic pulse or unit of time that music has.
 We love this video for little ones all about the beat in music.
-Feel free to skip the intro to go directly to the fun song at 2:46 in the video.

 If you’ve joined us at a Tiny Tots performance, you’ll recognize our very own Conductor Dan.
 Conductor Dan the Music Man will teach you all about conducting in this video.
 Listen and conduct along with him and you’ll be a pro in no time.

 Wow, Conductor Dan just taught us so much!
 Here are some of the words he used in the video.

 Time to Practice!

 Though most of us can’t just call up an orchestra to conduct, we’ve created a fun playlist so that you can conduct an orchestra you’d like!
 Use the handy chart below to remind yourself of what conducting music in 2, 3, or 4 looks like.